onecalfman/julia_introduction/README.md

 ## Links and Resources
 In the [julia_introduction.ipynb](https://github.com/onecalfman/julia_introduction/blob/main/julia_intro.ipynb) notebook you can find explanations of important julia concepts and functions.
-The [pbm.ipynb](https://github.com/onecalfman/julia_introduction/blob/main/pbm.ipynb) notebook is an example of an explorative session.
+The [pbm.ipynb](https://github.com/onecalfman/julia_introduction/blob/main/pbm.ipynb) notebook is an example of an exploration session.
-In the [examples.ipynb](https://github.com/onecalfman/julia_introduction/blob/main/examples.ipynb) notebook you can find usefull functions and snippets.
+In the [examples.ipynb](https://github.com/onecalfman/julia_introduction/blob/main/examples.ipynb) notebook you can find useful functions and snippets.

 ### Getting started